maxhagemann/socketCAN-UM-Capstone-Fall-2022/README.md

  	-net user -m 2048M --nographic

 To launch the fuzzer run

 	./afl-fuzz -i inp/ -o /mnt/out -- ./bin/fuzzcan

-XXX: update the following or remove
-Run fuzzcan with:

-	fuzzcan -r

 You may have to press "enter" again after executing.
 This should yield a stream of hex pointers.
 To view these in user format: create a text file, copy the data stream and paste into this file.